 Our Analysis and Test Results

 The Petzl Frieno is an offset-D shaped locker that uses round stock, and as mentioned includes a unique braking spur on the outside of the spine.
 The offset-D shape limits effective function to one rope, as two would tend to pinch each other in the basket next to the spine.
-For a locker perfect for two ropes, an HMS/pear shape is ideal, check out the Petzl Attache, or the Black Diamond Vaporlock Magnetron.
+For using two ropes, an HMS/pear shape is ideal.
 However, the Frieno is designed for one rope anyway.
-If using it as a belay locker in conjunction with a Gri-gri, which is the very particular function for which it is designed, then it works great.
+If using it as a belay locker in conjunction with a GriGri, which is the very particular function for which it is designed, then it works great.
 That said, it is not a very versatile locker, as the friction spur is large and the offset-D shape precludes one from using it for building anchors or as a master point.

 Ease of Unlocking and Locking

 The Frieno features a double-action auto-locking twist gate.
 To unlock it, you twist the gate 90 degrees, or one-quarter turn, and then open the gate.
-Next to only the Edelrid Pure Slider, we found it to be the easiest locker to quickly unlock.
-It is far easier to manipulate with one hand than the triple-action twist lock found on the Edelrid HMS Bulletproof Triple FG.
+We found it to be one of the easiest lockers to quickly unlock.
+It's far easier to manipulate with one hand than a triple-action twist lock.
 The auto-locking gate closes itself with spring action, and automatically locks when it is closed, every time.
 We awarded the Frieno the highest score for this metric.

 Compactness and Weight

-We weighed this locker at 87g on our independent scale, the same weight as the Edelrid HMS Bulletproof Triple FG, and only 2g heavier than the larger Black Diamond Rocklock Screwgate.
-While it is no doubt heavy for a locker, it is not out of line with other belay-specific lockers.
-However, it is bulky, and the friction spur can easily get caught in slings or cams hanging on the harness.
+We weighed this locker at 87g on our independent scale, which is roughly in line with other large, belay specific carabiners in this review.
+However, it's bulky, and the friction spur can easily get caught in slings or cams hanging on the harness.

 If gate security is a concern, then the Frieno is an excellent choice.
 Its auto-locking mechanism literally slams closed and locked the moment you let go of the gate, so there is no way that it could be forgotten.
-The twist locking gate is super secure, but is not quite as difficult to get open as the triple-action one found on the Edelrid HMS, so we awarded one fewer point.
+The twist locking gate is super secure, but is not quite as difficult to get open as a triple-action one.

-We measured the gate clearance at a mere 1.6cm, the smallest amount of any locker in this review.
-Of course, this opening is wide enough for pretty much any thickness of single rope, and is wide enough to thread a gri-gri as well, so there shouldn't be any concern.
+We measured the gate clearance at a mere 1.6cm, tied for the smallest amount of any locker in this review.
+Of course, this opening is wide enough for pretty much any thickness of single rope, and is wide enough to thread a GriGri as well, so there shouldn't be any concern.

-The Frieno retails for $50, making it far and away the most expensive locker we tested, by a margin of $15.
+The Frieno retails for far and away the highest price of any locker we tested, by a healthy margin.
 If you are buying it as a Christmas present for a belayer who nearly dropped you once before, it could be worth it!
 However, with limited uses, and considering other adequate solutions to these problems can be found for less money, we don't think it is a solid value purchase.